xebialabs-community/xl-apache-derby-hot-backup/README.md

 ## Installation

-This plugin only works with _custom_ Jackrabbit repository configuration which you can find [here](src/main/resources/sample/jackrabbit-repository.xml).
-If you want to apply it to an existing repository, then you will have to do a repository migration as described [here](http://blog.xebialabs.com/2015/04/07/how-to-migrate-xl-repository-to-another-database/).
+This plugin only works with _custom_ Jackrabbit repository configuration which you can find [in `jackrabbit-repository.xml` here](src/main/resources/sample/jackrabbit-repository.xml).

 Note also that this plugin relies on standard repository path in your XL Release or XL Deploy: it has to be `XLR_or_XLD_HOME/repository/`.